 Provider enrollment functions are available through PEMS, and providers must use this new system to enroll in Texas Medicaid.

-Enrollment in Texas Medicaid
+How to Enroll in Texas Medicaid

 Effective December 13, 2021, enrollment in Texas Medicaid is now done through PEMS: